devopsdays/devopsdays-web/content/events/2019-washington-dc/sponsor.md

 Please email the organizers at {{< email_organizers >}} with any questions you may have about sponsoring the event.

 Have questions about sponsoring or about your organization's sponsorship?
-Checkout out our [sponsor FAQ](https://docs.google.com/document/d/1dbeMc-crgauwC5F1JnwKLSpDqx4oubsnpuGvNIA7eEc/edit?usp=sharing).
+Check out our [sponsor FAQ](https://docs.google.com/document/d/1dbeMc-crgauwC5F1JnwKLSpDqx4oubsnpuGvNIA7eEc/edit?usp=sharing).

 The following chart outlines our sponsorship packages.